Local

 [DOWNLOAD: Free WSB-TV News app for alerts as news breaks]

-Ted Turner opened CNN headquarters in Atlanta nearly 50 years ago along Techwood Drive.
-The CNN Center, which in the Omni International Complex, would eventually become its main operation hub in the 1980s.
+Ted Turner founded CNN nearly 50 years ago with a campus on Techwood Drive in Atlanta.
+CNN would eventually move its main operations to the CNN Center, which in the Omni International Complex, in the 1980s.

 Atlanta Mayor Andre Dickens says the CNN Center has shaped how the world sees Atlanta.
 He added that the Center marks a new chapter in the city’s history and will open the doors even wider.